 How is a celebration of life different from a funeral?

-Unlike traditional funerals, which are often formal and somber, celebrations of life are more personalized, casual, and centered around celebrating the deceased’s passions, achievements, and the positive impact they had on others.
+Unlike a traditional service or funeral, which are often formal and somber, celebrations of life are more personalized, casual, and centered around celebrating the deceased’s passions, achievements, and the positive impact they had on others.

 Where can I host a celebration of life?